 Cuban Political and Economic Developments.
 In April 2018, Miguel Díaz-Canel, who was serving as first vice president, succeeded Raúl Castro as president, but Castro continues to head the Cuban Communist Party until 2021.
-The selection of Díaz-Canel, now 60 years old, reflects the generational change in Cuban leadership that began several years ago and marks the first time since the 1959 Cuban revolution that a Castro is not in charge of the government.
-While in power from 2006 to 2018, Raúl Castro began to implement significant economic policy changes, moving toward a more mixed economy with a stronger private sector, but his government's slow, gradualist approach did not produce major improvements to the economy, which has experienced minimal growth in recent years.
+The selection of Díaz-Canel, now 60 years old, reflected the generational change in Cuban leadership that began several years ago and marks the first time since the 1959 Cuban revolution that a Castro is not in charge of the government.
+While in power from 2006 to 2018, Raúl Castro began to implement significant economic policy changes, moving toward a more mixed economy with a stronger private sector, but his government's slow, gradualist approach did not produce major economic improvements.

 In a February 2019 referendum, Cubans approved a new constitution that introduced such changes as an appointed prime minister to oversee government operations; limits on the president's tenure (two five-year terms) and age (60, beginning first term); and market-oriented economic reforms, including the right to private property and the promotion of foreign investment.
 However, the new constitution ensures the state sector's dominance over the economy and the predominant role of the Communist Party.
 In October 2019, Cuba's National Assembly appointed Díaz-Canel as president under the new constitution.
-In December 2019, Díaz-Canel appointed tourisminister Manuel Marrero Cruz as prime minister, who reportedly will serve as the president's administrative right-hand man in implementing policy.
+In December 2019, Díaz-Canel appointed tourism minister Manuel Marrero Cruz as prime minister.

+The Cuban economy is being hard-hit by Venezuela's economic crisis, which has reduced Venezuela's support for

+Updated September 25, 2020

+IN FOCUS

-The Cuban economy is being hard-hit by both Venezuela's economic crisis, which has reduced Venezuela's support for Cuba, increased U.S. economic sanctions, and the economic shutdown in response to the Coronavirus Disease 2019 (COVID-19) pandemic.
-Before COVID-19, the Economist Intelligence Unit estimated the Cuban economy would contract 0.7% in 2020; it is now projecting an 8.3% decline.
-The global contraction in economic growth, trade, foreign investment, and tourism likely will slow Cuba's post-COVID-19 economic recovery.
+Cuba; increased U.S. economic sanctions; and the economic decline associated with the Coronavirus Disease 2019 (COVID-19) pandemic.
+The Economist Intelligence Unit is forecasting an 8.3% economic contraction in 2020.

-Cuba's public health response to the COVID-19 pandemic appears to have been effective to date.
-As of July 16, 2020, the country registered over 2,400 confirmed cases and 87 deaths, with a mortality rate of 0.77 per 100,000 people (compared to 41.76 in the United States, according to Johns Hopkins University).
-Cuba has provided international assistance to respond to the pandemic by sending over 3,400 medical professionals to more than 30 countries worldwide, including in Europe, Africa, and throughout the Caribbean and Central America.
+Cuba's public health response to the COVID-19 pandemic appears to have been effective.
+As of September 24, 2020, the country reported 118 deaths, with a mortality rate of 1.04 per 100,000 people (among the lowest rates in the hemisphere), according to Johns Hopkins University.
+Cuba has provided international assistance to respond to the pandemic by sending over 3,700 medical professionals to almost 40 countries worldwide, including in Europe, Africa, and Latin America and the Caribbean.